mirisuzanne/mia/content/posts/journal/tech-ai-wtf.md

 for intentionally hiring women.
 The future is actually _inhuman word synthesizers_.

-_Oh no, I fell for the genders with their sneaky ideology!
+_Oh no, I was tricked by the genders and their sneaky ideology!
 Now I'm a crime!
 Haha, oops!_